Join Maestro Studio AI Preview

-Maestro Studio AI is a SaaS solution that generates Azure artifacts (ARM Templates, UI Definition and View Definition files) from the natural language description of the desired solution in Azure.
+Maestro Studio AI is a SaaS solution that generates Azure artifacts (ARM Templates+Bicep, UI Definition and View Definition files) from the natural language description of the desired solution in Azure.

 Click on any question below to expand it and see the related answer.

 HCL is excellent and very popular, and Terraform Infrastructure-as-Code (IaC) is a great choice for defining and managing the building blocks of your cloud infrastructure—arguably the gold standard when it comes to cross-platform IaC.
-And Bicep is great too, and it is in many ways inspired by HCL.
+But so is Bicep, which is in many ways inspired by HCL.
+In fact, if you've been working with Terraform, we highly recommend you give Bicep a try—we are confident you will love it.

-For Azure, our preference is native IaC, i.e. ARM templates.
-One reason is that even Bicep files are converted to ARM templates before being deployed, so why not save an extra step and go straight to ARM templates?
-But the key reason for choosing ARM over the other IaC variants is that ARM templates are idempotent, so they enable deployments to produce repeatable results.
-This is a major differentiator from general, cross-platform IaC like HCL.
+For Azure, our preference is native IaC, i.e. ARM templates and Bicep files.
+The key reason for choosing ARM and Bicep over the other IaC variants is that ARM templates are idempotent, so they enable deployments to produce repeatable results.
+And since Bicep files are converted to ARM templates before being deployed, they too do benefit from this major differentiator from general, cross-platform IaC like HCL.

 One key friction point impacting the adoption of ARM templates has been the JSON-based syntax that many consider archaic (even though it is similar to AWS CloudFormation's syntax), especially when compared to HCL.
-Bicep solved some of those problems by providing a cleaner, more intuitive syntax.
+Bicep solved many of those problems by providing a cleaner, more intuitive syntax.
+We are huge fans of Bicep.

-The following Azure documentation page provides a good ARM template primer (great for those new to Azure), and it lists ample reasons highlighting why ARM templates are still superior and deserve to be supported: Why choose ARM templates?
+Click here for an overview on Bicep.
+Also, check out the following page for an ARM template primer (great for those new to Azure), and it lists ample reasons highlighting why ARM templates are still superior and deserve to be supported: Why choose ARM templates?

-One of the main reasons we have waited so long before introducing Maestro Studio AI was to get it to a mature state by building the guardrails and validations that help us introduce it today while being confident that it will only provide valid, working ARM templates that are ready to deploy.
+Maestro Studio AI utilizes guardrails and validations that help ensure it will only provide valid, working ARM templates and Bicep files that are ready to deploy immediately.

-We are the first to admit that no product is perfect, and we continue to work hard to fine-tune and improve the workflow for generating ARM templates from natural language queries.
-We take feedback very seriously and have been using feedback from private preview participants to improve the quality and accuracy of the results.
+We continue to work hard to fine-tune and improve the workflow for generating ARM templates and Bicep files from natural language queries.
+We have been using feedback we've received from private preview participants to improve the quality and accuracy of the results.

-The private preview is limited to a maximum of 10 natural language questions per day.
+The private preview is currently limited to a maximum of 20 natural language questions per day and a maximum of 200 questions per month.
 This helps us balance the utilization of the compute stamps among private preview participants.
+We will continue to review this limit and increase it as needed.

 Use the feedback feature on the private preview website to request a quota increase of the number of questions per day, and we will move the corresponding account to a compute stamp that allows a higher number of questions (the upper ceiling is 100 during the private preview).